Comprehensive Plan facilitators want to hear from you: Here’s how to access Thursday evening’s workshop - Shelter Island Reporter

 Following the individual discussions, the entire group will be brought back to a main screen for closing remarks with the overall session lasting until 8 p.m.

 Those who wish to participate have several means of accessing the workshop.
-All can be reached from the Police Reform and Reinvention tab on the town website at shelterislandtown.us.
+All can be reached from the Comprehensive Plan tab on the town website at shelterislandtown.us.

 • Those who wish to have video and audio can use Zoom, using a meeting ID 841 0781 1019 and the pass code 214171.